PeepalFarm/peepalfarm.github.io/markdown/culturejam01.md

 Scripts:
 - //s.imgur.com/min/embed.js
 -->

+> <i>This is part our [Our Cow](/?p=ourcow) initiative.</i> An effort to improve the quality of life for abandoned cows and bulls in India.

 ![photo756377654343608414.jpg](/markdown/photo756377654343608414.jpg)

 > Jan 03, 2016

 Saving cows with the help of Lord Krishna, Gunny Sacks and Potassium permanganate!
-Culture Jam #01
 ======

 > <i>Cows are abandoned.</i><br/>